‘Rambo 5’ Is Coming And It Will Have Sylvester Stallone Face Off Against The Mexican Cartel

 Avi Lerner (Rambo, The Expendables) is set to produce Rambo 5.

-Filming on the movie is set to begin this September and it isn’t a huge surprise that Lerner would be joining in to produce Rambo 5.
+Filming of the movie is set to begin this September and it isn’t a huge surprise that Lerner would be joining in to produce Rambo 5.
 Lerner worked with Stallone on The Expendables franchise and this new movie will be based on a script written by Sly himself.

 The proposed plot, though, does make it seem as if the franchise and life of the character may soon be nearing its end.